jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (3) This Part is administered in the department of State that, with the authority of the Prime Minister, is responsible for the administration of those provisions, and different departments of State may be authorised to administer different provisions of this Part.

 ### 225 Fee subsidies
-(1) The chief executive of the Department must pay any fee subsidy that is required to be paid under prescribed requirements in respect of a member of a KiwiSaver scheme in accordance with those prescribed requirements.
+(1) The chief executive of the department must pay any fee subsidy that is required to be paid under prescribed requirements in respect of a member of a KiwiSaver scheme in accordance with those prescribed requirements.
 (2) The chief executive may delegate the administration of all or any part of the administration of this section to 1 or more persons.
 (3) The delegation must be in writing.
 (4) Section 41 of the State Sector Act 1988 applies if the delegation is to a chief executive or to an employee (as those terms are defined in that Act).